publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch9/schVII/m__us_usc_t33_s467f.md

             (E) 1 member shall represent the Federal Energy Regulatory Commission;

-            (F) 5 members shall be selected by the Director from among State dam safety officials; and
+            (F) 5 members shall be selected by the Administrator from among State dam safety officials; and

-            (G) 1 member shall be selected by the Director to represent the private sector.
+            (G) 1 member shall be selected by the Administrator to represent the private sector.

         (4) __Nonvoting membership__

-            The Director, in consultation with the Board, may invite a representative of the National Laboratories of the Department of Energy and may invite representatives from Federal or State agencies or dam safety experts, as needed, to participate in meetings of the Board.
+            The Administrator, in consultation with the Board, may invite a representative of the National Laboratories of the Department of Energy and may invite representatives from Federal or State agencies, representatives from nongovernmental organizations, or dam safety experts, as needed, to participate in meetings of the Board.

         (5) __Duties__